- As low as $251/Night

 - Private vacation home

-1890's historic home completely remodeled includes 3 bedrooms, 2.5 bathrooms, huge private deck and off street parking.
+1890's historic home completely refreshed includes 3 bedrooms, 2.5 bathrooms, enormous private deck and off street parking.
 Master suite includes huge walk in closet, bath with separate shower and soaking tub, adjacent sunny office with constructed-in desk for 2.
 There are 2 additional bedrooms with separate shared bath.
-Kitchen includes enormous pantry with additional refrigerator and laundry room both adjacent to the open kitchen.
+Kitchen includes sizable pantry with additional refrigerator and laundry room both adjacent to the open kitchen.
 Living room has a bay window looking out toward Craven Street and a gas fireplace.
 Adjoining dining room has a round walnut table that seats 8-12 people.
 The open kitchen includes a Jenn-aire range and separate constructed in grille.
 It is a FULLY equipped kitchen!
-The den, which opens on to the sizable deck, has a wood burning fireplace.
+The den, which opens on to the huge deck, has a wood burning fireplace.
 The deck comes with a Green Egg grille and a copper fire pit.

 This property is located in the exclusive Point neighborhood and can not be rented for less that 30 days due to City Ordinance.
 It is a five min. walk to Bay Street stores, eateries and the Waterfront Park.